skkumaravelan/KumarFork-aif-c01-study-notes/README.md

     - Exclusive to Amazon Bedrock, Amazon Titan models are pretrained, high-performing foundation models created by AWS, designed for a wide range of use cases with responsible AI practices.
 - **Customization**
   - Customize foundation models privately with your data using techniques such as fine-tuning and Retrieval Augmented Generation (RAG), enhancing the model's relevance and accuracy.
+- **Foundation Model Evaluation**
+  - Model Evaluation on Amazon Bedrock allows you to evaluate, compare, and select the best foundation models for your specific use case.
+You can assess models based on custom metrics such as accuracy, robustness, and toxicity, ensuring they meet your performance requirements.
+Integration with Amazon SageMaker Clarify and fmeval further supports model evaluation by checking for bias and explainability.
 - **Bedrock Knowledge Bases**
   - Uses Retrieval Augmented Generation (RAG) to fetch data from private sources, delivering more relevant and accurate responses with full support for the RAG workflow—handling data ingestion, retrieval, and prompt augmentation.
   - Enhances outputs by integrating retrieval processes that pull relevant external knowledge into the generative model.